maglianim/angular-typed-forms/src/docs/article.md

 - using _NonNullableFormBuilder_:
 When handling with large non-nullable forms it could be pretty much boilerplate to specify non-nullable condition for every single control.
-For this reason, the form builder has a new property called _nonNullable_ that exposes an instance of _NonNullableFormControl_, that is an helper class that builds _FormControls_ and _FormGroups_ non-nullable by default:
+For this reason, the form builder has a new property called _nonNullable_ that exposes an instance of _NonNullableFormControl_, that is a helper class that builds _FormControls_ and _FormGroups_ non-nullable by default:
 >```typescript
 >   buildForm(fb: FormBuilder) {
 >      const recipeForm = fb.group({